grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### MimirQuerierAutoscalerNotActive

-This alert fires when the Mimir querier HPA (Kubernetes Horizontal Pod Autoscaler) `ScalingActive` condition is `false`.
+This alert fires when the Mimir querier Kubernetes Horizontal Pod Autoscaler's (HPA) `ScalingActive` condition is `false`.
 When this happens, it's not able to calculate desired scale and generally indicates problems with fetching metrics.

 How it **works**:

-- HPA is configured to autoscale Mimir queriers based on custom metrics fetched from Prometheus via the Keda custom metrics API server
+- HPA is configured to autoscale Mimir queriers based on custom metrics fetched from Prometheus via the KEDA custom metrics API server
 - HPA periodically queries updated metrics and updates the number of desired replicas based on that
 - Please refer to the [HPA documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) for more information about it